Gladstone Commercial Co. (NASDAQ:GOODN) Plans Monthly Dividend of $0.14

 Gladstone Commercial Co.
-(NASDAQ:GOODN – Get Free Report) declared a monthly dividend on Monday, April 15th, Wall Street Journal reports.
-Investors of record on Wednesday, June 19th will be paid a dividend of 0.138 per share on Friday, June 28th.
+(NASDAQ:GOODN – Get Free Report) announced a monthly dividend on Tuesday, April 9th, NASDAQ reports.
+Investors of record on Friday, April 19th will be paid a dividend of 0.138 per share on Tuesday, April 30th.
 This represents a $1.66 annualized dividend and a yield of 7.38%.
-The ex-dividend date is Tuesday, June 18th.
+The ex-dividend date is Thursday, April 18th.
+This is a boost from Gladstone Commercial’s previous monthly dividend of $0.14.

 Featured Articles